The sum-product problem for small sets: Proof of for

 \begin{enumerate}[(i)] \item Suppose there exists a solution of the form $r^a+1=(r^b+r^c)z$ with $a,b,c\in \Z$, $a\geq 0$, $b\geq c$.
 Replacing $r^cz$ with $z$ and $b-c$ with $b$ for convenience without loss of generality, we have $r^a+1=(r^b+1)z$ with $b\geq 0$.
-Since $z\neq 1$, $a$ and $b$ cannot both be $0$, so we assume without loss of generality that $a>0$, otherwise replace $z$ with $1/z$.
-Now suppose we have another solution $r^c+1=(r^d+r^e)z$ with $c,d,e\in \Z$, $c\geq 0$, $d\geq e$.
-Cross multiplying the two solutions together and canceling $z$, this yields If $e>0$, this can be rearranged to an integral polynomial equation $p(r)=0$, where $p$ has leading coefficient at most $2$ in absolute value, and constant coefficient opposite that of $(r^b+1)(r^c+1)$.
-If $b=c=0$, the rational root theorem allows for the possibility $r=4$.
-However, substituting $r=4$ into \eqref{p1} in this case yields $(4^a+1)(4^{d-e}+1)=4^{1-e}$, which is impossible as the left side is an integer with an odd divisor greater than $1$.
-Otherwise, regardless of $b$ and $c$, the only possible rational root of $p$ that is greater than $1$ is $r=2$, which is excluded by hypothesis.
-The identical reasoning applies to the case $e<0$ by moving $r^e$ to the other side of the equation, except that the case $a=0$ need not be considered, while the case $b=0$ means the leading coefficient could have absolute value as high as $4$, but this does not provide any other possible rational $r>1$. \\[5pt] Returning to \eqref{p1}, if $e=0$, we have If $b=c=0$, the left side of \eqref{p12} is necessarily greater than the right side for $r>1$.
-If at least one of $b$ and $c$ is positive, and the two sides of \eqref{p12} are not identical (meaning equal as polynomials), then, after canceling common factors of $r$, we have $p(r)=0$ with nonzero constant term at most $2$ in absolute value, ruling out rational $1<r\neq 2$.
-The remaining case is the two sides of \eqref{p12} are identical, hence either $a=b$, which implies $z=1$ so is prohibited, or $a=c$ and $b=d$, in which case the two solutions to (i) are in fact the same.
+Since $z\neq 1$, $a$ and $b$ cannot both be $0$, so we assume without loss of generality that $a>0$, otherwise replacing $z$ with $1/z$. \\[5pt] Now, suppose we have another solution $r^{a'}+1=(r^{b'}+r^{c'})z$ with $a',b',c'\in \Z$, $a'\geq 0$, $b'\geq c'$.
+Cross multiplying the two solutions and canceling $z$, this yields noting that all exponents in \eqref{p1} are nonnegative with the possible exception of $c'$, while only $a$ is necessarily positive. \\[5pt] \textbf{Case 1:} $c'\neq 0$.
+If $c'>0$, then the left side of $\eqref{p1}$ has constant term $0$ and leading term $2r^{a+b'}$ if $b'=c'$ and $r^{a+b'}$ otherwise.
+Meanwhile, the right hand side is either constant $4$, achieved only if $b=a'=0$, or it has leading and constant coefficient $1$ or $2$.
+In any case \eqref{p1} can be rearranged to an integral polynomial, set equal to $0$, with leading coefficient at most $2$ in absolute value, and constant coefficient the same as that of $(r^b+1)(r^{a'}+1)$.
+If $b=a'=0$, the rational root theorem allows for the possibility $r=\pm4$.
+However, substituting $r=\pm4$ into \eqref{p1} in this case yields $((\pm 4^a)+1)((\pm 4^{b'-c'})+1)=\pm 4^{1-c'}$, which is impossible because, since $a>0$ and $b'-c'\geq 0$, the left side is an integer with an odd divisor greater than $1$.
+Otherwise, regardless of $b$ and $a'$, the only rational possibilities with $|r|>1$ are $r=\pm 2$, which are excluded by hypothesis.
+Similar reasoning applies to the case $c'<0$ by moving $r^{c'}$ to the other side of the equation, except that now it is the leading coefficient that could have absolute value as high as $4$, which does not provide any other possible rational $r$ with $|r|>1$. \\[5pt] \textbf{Case 2:} $c'=0$.
+Here we have all exponents are nonnegative, and $a>0$. \\[5pt] \textbf{Case 2a:} $b=a'=0$.
+In this case, \eqref{p12} rearranges to $r^{a+b'}+r^a+r^{b'}-3=0$.
+If $b'=0$, this collapses to $2(r^a-1)=0$, forcing $|r|=1$.
+If $b'>0$, the leading coefficient is $1$ and the constant term is $-3$, so the only possible rational roots with $|r|>1$ are $r=\pm 3$.
+When $r=3$, the left-hand side is clearly bigger than the right, but for $r=-3$, there is one solution with $a=b'=1$, in other words $(-3+1)(-3+1)=(1+1)(1+1)$.
+This accounts for the exception in item (i) in the lemma. \\[5pt] \textbf{Case 2b:} $b+a'>0$.
+If the two sides of \eqref{p12} are not identical (meaning equal as polynomials), then, after canceling common factors of $r$, we have an integral polynomial, set equal to $0$, with nonzero constant term at most $2$ in absolute value, ruling out rational $r$ with $1<|r|\neq 2$.
+The remaining case is the two sides of \eqref{p12} are identical, hence either $a=b$, which implies $z=1$ so is prohibited, or $a=a'$ and $b=b'$, in which case the two solutions to (i) are in fact the same.

 \